 Baking Soda Fizz Experiment:

 This preschool science experiment is about as basic as it gets but it’s lots of fun.
-While exploring this chemical reaction, kids will see what happens with vinegar reacts with baking soda.
-This simple experiment is also a great activity for strengthening pincer grip which will help prepare kids for printing and writing.
+While exploring this chemical reaction, kids will observe what happens with vinegar reacts with baking soda.
+This activity is great for strengthening fine motor skills too, which will help prepare kids for printing and writing.

 - Bin or pan